-At J Street U, we’re leading the pro-Israel, pro-peace movement in launching a new campaign to help defend the two-state solution and oppose creeping annexation by the settlement movement by standing with vulnerable Palestinian communities in the West Bank.
+At J Street U, we’re leading the pro-Israel, pro-peace, pro-democracy movement in launching a new campaign to help defend the two-state solution and oppose creeping annexation by the settlement movement by standing with vulnerable Palestinian communities in the West Bank.

 With the Netanyahu government tacking hard to the right while the Trump administration largely stays silent, it’s no secret that the prospects for a two-state solution are in serious jeopardy.
 The far-right is trying to pave the way for Israeli annexation of parts of the West Bank — by expanding settlements, and by demolishing and evicting the Palestinian communities that stand in their way.

 By destroying communities and potentially leaving thousands of people homeless, these demolitions violate our core values.
 By severely undermining the possibility of creating a viable independent Palestinian state, they threaten Israel’s future as a secure, democratic homeland for the Jewish people.
 By entrenching the occupation, they erode the basic principles on which Israel was built.

 What’s happening in the West Bank demands the world’s attention.
 Under the Obama administration, we could hope for US diplomatic leadership to help oppose these kinds of destructive Israeli government actions.
 But while we can still urge the Trump administration to act, we can’t rely on them.

 Now, it’s on all of us in the pro-Israel, pro-peace, pro-democracy movement to step up and raise the alarm about this issue — and to rally our communal leaders and our Members of Congress to push back in order to help these communities and defend the two-state solution.

 This year, each of J Street U’s six regions across the country will partner directly with a West Bank Palestinian community facing the threat of demolition.